tusharmath/tusharm.com/contents/articles/writing-a-maintainable-webpack-config/index.md

 # Array based setters

 [R.assocPath] works well when you want to set properties inside a deeply nested object.
-Similarly to append a value into an array we are going to use it with a mix of other powerful ramda to make an elegant setter for `module.rules` as follows —
+Similarly, to create a setter for `module.rules`, we can use a mix of other powerful ramda functions that work on arrays as follows —

 ```patch
   import * as R from 'ramda'